 Drinking the Kool-Aid

 Yes sure, this sort of high-intensity all-out exercise isn’t for the faint-hearted, but you can take solace in the fact that F45 isn’t about breaking your soul and pushing you too hard too quickly.
-At the start of every session, the trainers will tell you to take each circuit at your own pace and it’s super first-timer-friendly, thanks to the clever use of wall-mounted monitors that guide you through your session and give you a refresher on the movement at each station, just in case you’ve forgotten.
+At the start of every session, the trainers will tell you to take each circuit at your own pace.
+The workouts are super first-timer-friendly, thanks to the clever use of wall-mounted monitors that guide you through your session and give you a refresher on the movement at each station, just in case you’ve forgotten.

 Attend just one class and you’ll understand why there’s such a big hype around F45.
 These workouts will push your limits to superhero level and make you feel like you’ve conquered the world in a mere 45 minutes.
 But, while the workouts are nothing to sneeze at, they’re also designed to limit injuries.
 The gym prides itself on using innovation and technology combined with every day ‘functional’ movements as a workout plan (think lunges, squats and jumping), which reduces the risk of injury in participants.